West Campus Building C 107

 This course will progress quickly and the first assignment is due within days of the course beginning.
-When you log onto the course for the first time you will see an announcement directing you to the START HERE page.
+When you log onto the course for the first time you will see an announcement directing you to the START HERE link.

 Criminal Justice Departmental Policies

 The Criminal Justice Department at Amarillo College endeavors to support each student’s goals for success by providing additional academic support services to those in need.
 If your cumulative grade average for this course falls below a 70, you will be strongly encouraged to access tutoring and other academic resources the instructor feels is appropriate.

 Any student needing assistance with any aspect of the course content should contact me to schedule a tutoring session.
 Tutoring sessions are offered at no charge and can be conducted on campus or via telephone/email.
 Arrangements can be made to schedule a time that is convenient for the student.

 There are a variety of resources available to help students with issues they may be experiencing throughout the semester.
 You are encouraged to contact me with any questions or problems you might have while taking the course.
 In addition, you may access many of the various student resources at: https://www.actx.edu/student-resources.

 You may also visit the Academic Help and/or Student Resources pages on the class site for more detailed information.